APPAM Membership is more than attending a conference.

 Academic institutions receive 20 free Student Memberships annually.

-Non-academic institutions receive five free Professional Memberships for staff.
+Non-academic institutions receive 5 free Professional Memberships for staff.

 What is Institutional Membership?

-APPAM membership ensures that you and your students or colleagues are on the cutting edge of policy analysis and management issues that affect all policy scholars.
+APPAM membership ensures that you and your students or colleagues are on the cutting edge of policy analysis and management issues that affect all policy researchers.

 Institutional Member Benefits

-Institutional membership with APPAM provides opportunities for professional development, education, resources, a sense of community, and more.
-Institutional members have access to APPAM's top tier offerings and several complimentary discounts.
-Additionally, institutional members are offered exclusive benefits at our Annual Fall Research Conference.
-See below for more details on benefits.
+Institutional Membership with APPAM provides professional development opportunities, education, a community of peers, and more.
+Institutional Members have exclusive access to discounts and promotional opportunities with APPAM's audience.
+Additionally, Institutional Members are offered unique benefits at our Annual Fall Research Conference.

 Professional Development

-Awards: APPAM offers prestigious awards that recognize excellence in policy research of multiple areas including those only available for Institutional Members including the PhD Dissertation Award and the three Equity & Inclusion Fellowship cohorts.
+Awards: APPAM offers prestigious awards that recognize excellence in policy research, including those only available for Institutional Members, such as the PhD Dissertation Award and the three Equity & Inclusion Fellowship cohorts.

-Podcasts & Webinars: All members have access to our library of professional development podcasts and webinars.
-Topics include tips for presenting at academic conferences, interview prep, faculty position negotiation, and deep-dives on policy hot topics.
+Webinars: All members have access to our library of professional development podcasts and webinars, discussing academic conferences, interview prep, faculty position negotiation, deep dives on policy hot topics, and more.
 Institutional Members are eligible to co-sponsor these resources and present on recent research.

-APPAM Newsletters: All Institutional Members receive dedicated monthly newsletters from APPAM's Executive Director.
+APPAM Newsletters: All Institutional Members receive dedicated monthly newsletters from APPAM, featuring member news, events, and opportunities to get involved.

 Membership and Annual Fall Research Membership Savings